Our Latest News

 - the need for validation and/or verification

-The core requirement of a new method implementation is the validation of the method performance.
 Demonstration that the results can meet the customer needs and at the same time hold up to scientific scrutiny are non-negotiables in the world of food safety and quality management.
-Additional work by the Quality Assurance team is performed to determine if the method and supplies meet ISO accreditation requirements for inclusion within the scope of the analytical portfolio.
+Additional work by the QA team is performed to determine if the method meets ISO accreditation requirements for inclusion within the scope of the portfolio.

 Once the potential new method has been proven to deliver the needed results within the designed quality parameters, the next step for the laboratory business and support functions is to identify staff, equipment, laboratory space and time resources to satisfy the sample volume and turnaround time.